logicalclocks/logicalclocks.github.io/docs/setup_installation/common/arrow_flight_duckdb.md

 `read_options={"use_hive": True}`.

 ## Service configuration

+!!! note
+    Supported only on AWS at the moment.

+!!! note
+    Make sure that your cross account role has the load balancer permissions as described in [here](../../aws/restrictive_permissions/#load-balancers-permissions-for-external-access), otherwise you have to create and manage the load balancer yourself.

 The ArrowFlight Server is co-located with RonDB in the Hopsworks cluster.
 If the ArrowFlight Server is activated, RonDB and ArrowFlight Server can each use up to 50% of the available resources on the node, so they can co-exist without impacting each other.